 There may also be OS-level settings that need to be adjusted.
 Check that the input volume has been set correctly if you are running Windows 10.

 Sometimes you need to boost it, while other times, you might need to lower it.
 Discord and Skype automatically raise or drop audio.
 However, if you want to record different things, your base settings must be set.

-You can check your microphone settings in Windows 10 by clicking the speaker icon at the bottom of the screen.
+In Windows 10, clicking the speaker icon of the screen bottom to check your microphone settings.
 Next, scroll down to the section where the headset or microphone you have is listed.

 Click “Open Sound Settings” and then click “Device Properties.”
 There you will see a volume level bar that you can adjust as necessary.

 You can “adjust microphone level and place” your headset on the Audio Devices page of the Devices menu.